|

 The Last Major Indian Uprising and the Meeker Massacre from the RBC Historical Society

-One hundred years ago Meeker, Colorado was a typical western town of frame buildings and dirt roads with nary a tree in sight.
-Now it is a beautiful and thriving community, rich in history.
+western town of frame buildings and dirt roads with nary a tree in sight.

 The History of Meeker can be seen first hand by visiting the White River Museum!
 You won't be able to miss the rough hewn log buildings which store the treasures of the White River Valley.
 Stop in when you're in Meeker and take a look at the picture by the door.
 It was taken 4 years after the military left in 1883.
 There's another large picture that's on the wall to the right as you go into the last room.
 It was taken from the steps of the Garrison and you can see where the people put false fronts on the old adobe enlisted men's barracks.
 It's fascinating!
+The original structure was built in 1880 as quarters for U.S. Army officers.
+The army pulled out in 1883 and sold to the town, the officers' quarters for $100 each and the adobe enlisted men's barracks (on the block where the bank is) for $50 each.
+The museum was a private residence until 1945.
+The Garrison building, which recently underwent major renovation, was a residence until 1995, and the corner building continues to be a private home.
+Photos of early settlers and structures garnish the walls.
+A small room is devoted to pictures and information about the town, Nathan C. Meeker and his family.
+The pictures you see below are of Nathan C. Meeker and his daughter, Josephine Meeker, who was captured by the Utes during the Meeker Massacre.

 Mrs. Arvilla Meeker, Flora Ellen Price and her two young children were also captured.
 Though Flora Ellen Price was the mother of two children, she was only 16 years old and as innocent as they were.
 At the White River Agency, Johnnie and May Price were pets of all the Utes, who tried to buy them at high prices!
 Pictures below are of Mrs. Meeker, Mrs. Price and her two children.